Last Winter my husband and I were lucky enough to run across the pond and spend a couple of weeks in our village, Santa Domenica Talao in Calabria.

 It was not unusual at that time for people to be exiled.
 In Aliano there were a few exiles, They had strict rules of conduct that they had to adhere to.

-The reason Levy’s book is so significant is that his writings went on to shed light on what was later called the Shame of Italy.
+The reason Levi’s book is so significant is that his writings went on to shed light on what was later called the Shame of Italy.

 The Shame of Italy was the fact that the people of the nearby hill town of Matera lived in abject squalor.
 They had dug caves out of the rock and lived in medieval houses made from the white stone that is ubiquitous in that region.